FlorentBroise/BRS-Printers-Mod/intro1.md

 -Piezo integration in the Vz toolhead (the bigest challenge) -Z kinematic is finished and fonctionnal

-Once the Machine will be validated, something you can fallow on the BRS facbook page, I will realease the CAD, for free, and add kits in the BRS STORE!!
+Once the Machine will be validated, something you can follow on the BRS Facebook page, I will realease the CAD, for free, and add kits in the BRS STORE!!
 This should happen until the end of September 22

 I see you there :)